Panel Compatibility

 - PIR-DUAL — set to 345 MHz mode for 2GIG panels

-- LAMP-ZW2 — pairs via the EDGE's built-in Z-Wave radio (see Z-Wave section)
+- LAMP-ZW2 — pairs via the EDGE or GC Touch built-in Z-Wave 800 radio (see Z-Wave section)

-This is where installers get tripped up, because "Honeywell/Resideo" spans two different radio platforms:
+This is where installers get tripped up, because "Honeywell/Resideo" spans more than one radio platform:

 Honeywell VISTA (VISTA-15P, VISTA-20P, and similar) — native 345 MHz 5800-series, using an external RF receiver (5881ENH, 5883H, or a keypad with a built-in receiver such as the 6160RF).
 The MINI-345 enrolls as a standard supervised 5800 contact zone.